netdata/netdata/packaging/installer/README.md

 See also the list of Netdata [package maintainers](../maintainers) for ASUSTOR NAS, OpenWRT, ReadyNAS, etc.

-Note: From Netdata v1.12 and above, anonymous usage information is collected by default and sent to Google Analytics.
-To read more about the information collected and how to opt-out, check the [anonymous statistics page](../../docs/anonymous-statistics.md).
+> ❗ Starting with v1.12, Netdata collects usage information and sends it anonymously to Google Analytics.
+We use this
+> telemetry for quality assurance and usage statistics.
+By keeping it enabled, you help make Netdata better.
+To opt-out
+> and disable telemetry, when using any installer script or installing directly via `netdata-installer.sh`, append the
+> command with the `--disable-telemetry` option.
+See our [anonymous statistics page](../../docs/anonymous-statistics.md)
+> for more details and other opt-out methods.

+> Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered
+> packages.
+We recommend you install Netdata using one of the above methods to guarantee you get the latest and
+> checksum-verified packages.

 ---